dot11zen/9800-NETCONF-script/README.md

 # 9800-NETCONF-script
-9800 NETCONF script to retrieve and edit AP tags configuration:
+9800 NETCONF script to retrieve and edit AP tags configuration.

+This script allows to connect to a Cisco Catalyst 9800 and perform the following operations:
 * Get NETCONF capabilities of the Cisco 9800 wireless controller
 * Import YANG schemas
 * Export the static AP tags configuration for Access Points on Cisco 9800
 * Edit the AP tags configuration

-Information can be found at https://dot11zen.blogspot.com

 Go to the main() procedure and comment/uncomment the different tasks

     # Connect the NETCONF manager to the 9800 wireless controller